Your bookmarks, current everywhere.

 Chrome, Edge, Brave, Arc, Opera, and other Chromium browsers all support bookmarks, but they do not keep each other current.

-Relay is built for people who want sync without handing over a readable bookmark library.
+Relay is built for people who want continuity without handing over a readable bookmark library.

 One vault.
 Every Chromium browser you choose.

-Relay reads the local bookmark tree, encrypts the vault in your browser, and syncs only the encrypted result.
+Relay reads the local bookmark tree, checks library health, encrypts the vault in your browser, and syncs only the encrypted result.
 Sign in from another supported browser and Relay brings the missing bookmarks across.
 Use bookmark profiles when one browser should switch between work, personal, or project-specific sets.

 Choose a username and save the generated password.
 No email account required.